natelistrom/natelistrom.github.io/_posts/2022-12-23-ai-art-practice.md

 tags: [AI art generation, Technology, Craft, AI]
 maturity: scribble
 reading_time: 4 min
+read_next: "Shinichi Suzuki and the three domains of mastery"
 ---

 For a bit of context on AI art generation, see [this BBC article](https://www.bbc.com/news/technology-62788725).